Philippines--Description and travel

 Identifier: MS 00024

-Scope and Contents The collection consists of letters, ephemera, and original art work created by S. Cole Bradley while stationed in the Philippines as a staff sergeant in the United States Air Force during World War II.
+The collection consists of letters, ephemera, and original art work created by S. Cole Bradley while stationed in the Philippines as a staff sergeant in the United States Air Force during World War II.
 The bulk of the letters are addressed to Eudora Lampman, whom he would later marry.
 The sketches are done in pencil as well as pen and ink with watercolors.
 The drawings depict everyday military life in the Philippines including ships, landscapes, and servicemen at work and leisure.

 Identifier: Mss.
 MsV Tr7

-Scope and Contents Diary, 1899, of Bert Ward, an enlisted soldier in the Spanish- American War which concerns his trip from Plattsburg, New York to San Francisco, California and the Philippines.
+Diary, 1899, of Bert Ward, an enlisted soldier in the Spanish- American War which concerns his trip from Plattsburg, New York to San Francisco, California and the Philippines.
 The volume describes skirmishes and the "civilization" of the Filipino people.